 Author's note: This story begins immediately following the Ireland vignette "Until Next Time".
-It has been reposted due to an update of the direct link URL.

 As expected, when the transporter deposited her on the deck of the starbase, Naoki Sulu found herself on a busy concourse.
 Civilians and military officers alike were walking or even running in both directions, eager to reach their destinations.
 Across from her was Docking Port 12; by the door to the airlock was a large observation window where one could look out into the cavernous interior bay of Spacedock.